 Outdoor fires can send embers flying onto your patio or garden furniture leaving a burn hole in the fabric cushions.
-This is a guide about repairing a burn hole in an outdoor cushion.
+This is a page about repairing a burn hole in an outdoor cushion.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.